top of page

 By sharing your email address with us, you confirm you’re happy to receive our email communications.
 If you change your mind at any time, please get in touch with us via our Contact Us page to opt-out.

-Until now – no one has asked UK shoppers about their views on the level of fee.
+Until now – no one has asked UK shoppers about their views on the level of charge.

 This project fills a vital gap in understanding the potential for EPR to fund meaningful collection, reuse and recycling systems in the UK.